pablo-gar/somatic_mutations_GTEx/README.md

     - Selection dynamics.
     - Assessment of cancer-like characteristic of somatic mutations

+***This document is not intended to be thouroguh description of methods or results.
+It is a guide that serves as a reproducibility reference for the code use in the aforementioned study.***

 For a complete description of the methods and the results of theses analysis please refer to the publication

 ## Requirements
 - Unix -- all software was run on bash
 - snakemake -- for all pipelines
+- STAR 2.5.2a (sequence aligner)
 - BCFtools 1.6
 - bedtools 2.26
 - samtools 1.6